The Atiyah-Bott formula for the cohomology of the moduli space of bundles on a curve: The case of the Ran space, statements of Verdier duality results

 of \eqref{e:product and Verdier} is an isomorphism. \end{thm}

 \sssec{}

 The proofs of the above two theorems rely on considering truncated Ran spaces $\Ran^{\leq n}$ and a crucial stabilization assertion, namely \propref{p:stabilization}.

-\ssec{A variant} In this subsection we will be working in the context of constructible sheaves.
-We will state a version of \thmref{t:Verdier on Ran} that involves non-proper curves.
+\ssec{A variant} In this subsection we will state a version of \thmref{t:Verdier on Ran} that involves non-proper curves.
 This theorem will be used in the derivation of the cohomological product formula from the local duality statement in \secref{s:local duality}.

 \sssec{}

 Let $X'\overset{\bj}\hookrightarrow X$ be an open subset, and let

 be the corresponding open sub-prestack.